-Data accumulated by Hospital Compare, which is a part of the United States Department of Health and Human Services revealed the 30-day mortality rate for all of 2015 involving patients at Hamilton Memorial Hospital.
+Data accumulated by Hospital Compare, which is a part of the United States Department of Health and Human Services revealed the 30-day mortality rate for 2014-2017 involving patients at Hamilton Memorial Hospital.
 These include:

-- Thirty-Day Pneumonia Patient Mortality Rate – 15.9 percent of all pneumonia patients throughout 2015 died within 30 days after being admitted to the facility.
-This number is slightly lower than the Illinois state average of 16.32 percent.
+- Thirty-Day Pneumonia Patient Mortality Rate – 17.1 percent of all pneumonia patients throughout this period died within 30 days after being admitted to the facility.
+This number is slightly er than the Illinois state average of 16.32 percent.

-- Thirty-Day Heart Failure Patient Mortality Rate – 15.2 percent of all heart failure patients throughout 2015 died within 30 days after being admitted to Hamilton Memorial.
+- Thirty-Day Heart Failure Patient Mortality Rate – 17.2 percent of all heart failure patients throughout this period died within 30 days after being admitted to Hamilton Memorial.
 This number is significantly higher than the Illinois state average of 11.83 percent.

 The Illinois Department of Health monitors data collected by the Agency for Healthcare Research and Quality (AHRQ) using a Report Card Methodology and Risk Adjustment factors.
 This information helps determine ways to reduce short-term mortality rates by providing better care to patients.

 Currently, the risk-adjusted pneumonia patient mortality rate for all of 2015 at Hamilton Memorial is 60.6 per 1000 or 2 out of 55 patients.
 This number is significantly higher than the Illinois state average of 23.48 per 1000 patients.